 Check your Roadside Assistance is up-to-date and, if you’re travelling long distances or with a caravan, consider upgrading to ensure you’re covered no matter how far away from home you are.
 Compare our roadside options here.

 Compulsory Third Party (CTP) Insurance comes with your vehicle registration and provides protection to the at-fault driver against any compensation claims from individuals who are injured as a result of a motor vehicle accident.
 You can choose your preferred CTP insurer and make the switch at any time.

-RACQ offers a range of additional car insurance options to make sure you’re fully covered if involved in an accident, providing peace of mind while on the road.
+RACQ offers a range of additional car insurance options so you can drive with confidence knowing your are fully covered if involved in an accident.

 Overpacking for a trip is something that befalls even the most experienced travellers.
 Loose items can become missiles in a crash so only pack what you need and ensure all items are securely stowed.